 When work is life, it’s far too tempting to bring your work with you, even when you’re off the clock.
 An email here or a text there can’t hurt while you’re out, right?
 Well, if you don’t want to be called out as that one friend who’s always on their phone, then don’t be that one friend who’s always on their phone!
 Like a faithful dog, your work will be there when you get back.
 Reclaim your life back, and get out – enjoy yourself!

 Working hard is a good thing.
 But there’s some truth to the “hardly working” part as well.
 It’s not irresponsible to break away from your desk.
 In fact, it’s quite the opposite.
-You prevent exhaustion, and provide your body with a much needed distraction from responsibility.
-Don’t be one of those people that feeds off stress.
+You prevent exhaustion and provide your body with a much-needed distraction from responsibility.
+Don’t be one of those people that feed off stress.
 It almost never works.
-Treat yourself right, and you’ll be more productive than ever.
+Treat yourself right, look after your mental well being, and you’ll be more productive than ever.